BMW

 Test of endurance

 Renowned for its 130ft waves, 260 km/h gusts of wind, and storms of snow, sand and volcanic ash, Iceland presents an unforgiving test of endurance.
-To succeed, Edgley must swim over 30 km per day in freezing waters, navigate treacherous conditions, and share the ocean with killer whales - all while contributing to vital ocean conservation research.
+Edgley swam over 30 km per day in freezing waters, navigated treacherous conditions, and shared the ocean with killer whales - all while contributing to vital ocean conservation research.

-To put that into perspective, it’s like swimming the English Channel every single day, in water temperatures as low as 1°C (33.8°F).
+To put that into perspective, this is comparable to swimming the English Channel every single day, in water temperatures as low as 1°C (33.8°F).
 No stranger to ambitious swims, Edgley became the first - and so far, only - person to swim 1,780 miles around Great Britain (2018).
 More recently, in 2024, he completed the world’s longest non-stop river swim, covering 510 km down Canada’s Yukon River.
 But this challenge around Iceland will be unlike anything he has faced before.

 Scientific exploration

-More than just a world-first endurance feat, this expedition is also a pioneering scientific study.
-It will see Ross collect water samples in a unique collaboration between leading researchers from the University of Iceland and the University of Victoria (Canada) to analyse and map microplastic distribution in the waters around Iceland.
+More than just a world-first endurance feat, this expedition was also a pioneering scientific study.
+Ross collected water samples in a unique collaboration between leading researchers from the University of Iceland and the University of Victoria (Canada) to analyse and map microplastic distribution in the waters around Iceland.

 Follow Ross Edgley's adventures on social media